Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Ole Miss Schedule Analysis

-- The Rebels notched their best win of the season on November 20, when they claimed a 60-49 victory over the Michigan Wolverines, who rank inside the top 50 (No. 31), according to our computer rankings.
+- On November 20, the Rebels picked up their signature win of the season, a 60-49 victory over the Michigan Wolverines, who are a top 50 team (No. 31), according to our computer rankings.

-- The Rebels have one win against Quadrant 1 opponents, tied for the 10th-most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!